It’s a question that people ask at the get go:

 HOW WE STAY CONNECTED

-I’m pretty much available anytime, except Sundays please, but again, if it’s after hours, contact me via e-mail or texting if it’s urgent.
-I feel that if problems arise, they are best handled quickly.
-I don't ever do weekend meetings, but I can do a late afternoon meeting during the week, no later than 6:00 pm with a one hour limit.
+I’m pretty much available anytime, except Sundays please, but again, if it’s after hours, contact me via e-mail.
+I prefer to use texting only if it’s urgent, as it is not a good way to reference and keep record of our interactions and messages.
+Please note that all correspondence, including texting and email, is billed if project is done on an hourly basis.
+I cannot do weekend meetings, but I can do a late afternoon meeting during the week, no later than 6:00 pm with a one hour limit.

 Please note that I have a great staff that have been hand-picked and trained by me.
 They handle much of the day to day and production part of the job.
 On projects, I am the project designer, so all design choices and selections, all design decisions are finalized by me.
 They may help me with many things throughout the process, from management to errands, and much of your interaction will come through them.
 However, I am a control freak :-) and I am well aware of what's going on with your project at all times.